Older Adult Beginner Guitar Lessons

 How to play songs by your favourite artists

-Super easy ways to memorize the string notes
+A super easy way to memorize the string notes

 Simple exercises to help you learn and change between chords